DrRetro2033/Pokemon-Manager/README.md

-# Pokemon-Manager
+# Pokémon-Manager
-View, Organize, and Manage your Pokémon
+View, organize, and manage your Pokémon.

+What is Pokémon Manager?
+-
+Pokémon Manager uses the Godot engine to read and display info about Pokémon by using pk files from PkHEX